 by Areeka Riaz

 The shared downtown VPL building complex on Georgia Street is filled with shelves of books, laughing kids and an array of community programs.
-The complex is also home to a prison-like detention facility; temporarily holding refugees en-route to holding cells underneath YVR airport or provincial jails.
+The complex is also home to a government tower, housing a prison-like detention facility; temporarily holding non-citizens en-route to holding cells underneath YVR airport or provincial jails.

 In Canada it is legal to detain non-citizens—including children—without formal trial or criminal charges.
-In this Orwellian exposé, you’ll hear lawyers and activists explore Vancouver’s detainment facilities in post-9/11 Canada.
+In this Orwellian exposé, you’ll hear lawyers and activists explore Vancouver’s detainment facilities in post-9/11 Vancouver.

 Areeka Riaz is a UBC student majoring in International Relations.
 Her focuses are on decolonization, migration, and Islamic political thought.
 Through her reporting with CiTR’s Democracy Watch, Areeka uses journalism to shed light on underrepresented, racialized minorities.
 When she’s not obsessing over foreign policy, she can be found writing poetry in page margins, obsessively hoarding books, road-tripping and mountain-climbing